mendix/docs/content/appstore/creating-content/as-prepare.md

 ## 1 Introduction

-To sell your app service in the Mendix Marketplace, you need to first sign up as a [Mendix Vendor](vendor-program).
-Once that process is complete, you need to prepare your app service to sell in the Marketplace.
+To bring your commercial product to the Mendix Marketplace, you need to first sign up as a [Mendix Vendor](vendor-program).
+Once that process is complete, you need to prepare your content to sell in the Marketplace.

+{{% alert type="warning" %}}
+The process for becoming a vendor is currently restricted to Beta suppliers, so you have to be part of the Mendix Vendor Beta program.
+{{% /alert %}}

 **This how-to will teach you how to do the following:**

-* Make your app service ready to sell on the Marketplace
+* Make your commercial content ready to sell on the Marketplace
 * Complete specific tasks before you submit, as you submit, and after you submit your app service to the Marketplace

 ## 2 Prerequisites

-* Be registered and approved as a [Mendix Vendor](vendor-program)
+* Be part of the [Mendix Vendor](vendor-program) Beta program

 ## 3 Making Your App Service Marketplace-Ready